The 20 Best Books About Thailand to Read Before You Go

 10. Hello, Shadowlands by Patrick Winn

 A darker read.
-This one’s about crime, trafficking, and underground networks across Southeast Asia.
-It’s not an easy one, but it’s gripping.
-If you want to understand what’s hidden behind the smiles, this book opens that door.
+This one covers crime, trafficking, and underground networks across Southeast Asia, including Thailand.
+It’s not easy, but it’s gripping and deeply reported.
+If you want to understand what’s hidden behind the smiles and the golden temples, this book opens that door carefully and without sensationalism.

 Hello, Shadowlands